kiwiupover/ember-cli-deploy-asset-sizes/README.md

 # ember-cli-deploy-asset-sizes

-[WIP]

-Keep track of your ember apps asset sizes over time.
+Keep track of your Ember.js apps asset sizes over time.
 Each deploy the addon will push your apps assets sizes to [keen.io](https://keen.io).

 Use [ember-dashboard](https://github.com/kiwiupover/ember-dashboard) to display your deloy data.